 Option 2: Google Drive (personal storage)

 - Uploads MP4 video file to your Google Drive environment (no quizzes, table of contents, or captions)

 - Uploads MP4 video file to your YouTube account (no quizzes, table of contents, or captions)

 - Retains interactive quizzes, table of contents, and captions

 - Optionally, connect Camtasia quiz to Blackboard or Moodle gradebook

 - Creates a mini website of files that must be kept together and uploaded to Blackboard or Moodle

-To make a Camtasia project available on Blackboard, it must be exported using the "Local File" option.
+To make a Camtasia project available on Canvas, it must be exported using the "Local File" option.
 The project will be converted to a .zip package that is saved on your computer.